General Grand Council Leadership

 General Grand Council Trustees

-The elected positions of the Most Puissant General Grand Master, the Right Puissant Deputy General Grand Master and the Right Puissant General Grand Principal Conductor of the Work comprise the Trustees of the General Grand Council.
+The elected positions of the Most Puissant General Grand Master, the Right Puissant Deputy General Grand Master, and the Right Puissant General Grand Principal Conductor of the Work comprise the Trustees of the General Grand Council.
 This triumvirate has the responsibility of managing the operations and activities of the General Grand Council when not in Assembly.
 This includes managing the services and communication with over fifty member affiliate Grand Councils and acting as the Grand Council for an average of twenty-five active constituent Councils worldwide; of the constituent Councils, there is also the George C. Sellars International Preservation Council No. 1880, specifically established for Cryptic Masons who are part of a Cryptic jurisdiction that is recognized but not affiliated.

-Other responsibilities include participation and direct management positions in the charitable foundation, General Grand Council Funds, and internal associations which have been established over the lifespan of Cryptic Masons International.
+Other responsibilities include participation and direct management positions in the charitable foundation, General Grand Council Funds, and internal associations that have been established over the lifespan of Cryptic Masons International.
 Each of the Trustees is a member of and holds the leadership positions ex-officio for the Board of Trustees of the Cryptic Masons Medical Research Foundation (CMMRF).
 Aside from the operation accounts, they steward and direct policy that promotes the growth of the Corporate Fund (referred to as the General Grand Council Corporate Foundation), the Operational Fund, and the Permanent Memorial Fund (Life Membership Fund).
 Management of the College of Preservation, an association established in support of the Corporate Fund is also directly managed, primarily by the General Grand Master.

 The elective positions of the Right Puissant General Grand Treasurer and the Right Puissant General Grand Recorder provide the day to day support for the policies and direction implemented by the Trustees.
-These offices directly manage the communications, financial transactions, and customer relationships between the General Grand Council and constituents, vendors and leadership.
-When none of the dais officers are available to attend and represent the General Grand Master at affiliate, constituent or inter/national events, the General Grand Treasurer and Recorder will be asked to represent and report to and for the Trustees.
+These offices directly manage the communications, financial transactions, and customer relationships between the General Grand Council and constituents, vendors, and leadership.
+When none of the dais officers are available to attend and represent the General Grand Master at affiliate, constituent, or inter/national events, the General Grand Treasurer and Recorder will be asked to represent and report to and for the Trustees.

 Other responsibilities include participation in the management of the various associated business centers of Cryptic Masons International.
 They are ex-officio members of the Board of Trustees of CMMRF.
-They establish, maintain and report on the accounts for the Funds managed by the General Grand Council.
+They establish, maintain, and report on the accounts for the Funds managed by the General Grand Council.
 They act as a part of the membership approval committee and as Deans of the College of Preservation.

 Officers of the General Grand Council

-The balance of the officers are appointed by the General Grand Master.
+The balance of the officers is appointed by the General Grand Master.
 These include a Right Reverend General Grand Chaplain, a General Grand Captain of the Guard, a General Grand Conductor of the Council, a General Grand Marshall, a General Grand Steward, and a General Grand Steward; all of whom may be addressed with the honorific of Right Puissant Companion.
 With the exception of the General Grand Chaplain, all of the officers will have previously served as the Most Illustrious Grand Master of their Grand Council.
-Their principal duty is to act as a liaison for the General Grand Council representing the General Grand Master when assigned, promoting programs and attending Cryptic events in support of affiliate and constituent bodies when possible.
+Their principal duty is to act as a liaison for the General Grand Council representing the General Grand Master when assigned, promoting programs, and attending Cryptic events in support of affiliate and constituent bodies when possible.